pshdev0/assembly-sub-compiler/README.md

 # Future

-* Abstract addressing modes so it can handle any CPU given the necessary Plugin !
+* Abstract addressing modes so it can handle any CPU given the necessary Plugin.
+I think this may be possible by having an AddressingMode layer beneath which Plugins connect; a plugin might register a new type of addressing mode e.g. "imm" with the abstraction layer and provide specific code for that.
+Any existing or standard addressing modes might come from other Plugins, e.g. standard 6502 etc.
 * Rewrite the compiler in C++ and use ChaiScript instead of Groovy

 # Support